astral-sh/ruff/docs/integrations.md

 }
 ```

-By default, Ruff will not show any logs.
-To enable logging in Neovim, you'll need to set the `RUFF_TRACE` environment variable
+To enable logging in Neovim, set the `RUFF_TRACE` environment variable
 to either `messages` or `verbose`:

 ```lua